“More aggressive action from the state is needed.”

 Members of Congress are also putting pressure on Ducey.

 RELATED: ‘Utter Lack of Leadership’: Local Officials Express Frustration With Ducey’s Handling of COVID-19

-“Arizona must join the rest of the [S]outhwest and most of the U.S. and mandate masks,” Rep. Greg Stanton tweeted Wednesday.
+Rep. Greg Stanton made the same request, tweeting “Arizona must join the rest of the [S]outhwest and most of the U.S. and mandate masks.”

-A White House report released Sunday urged Arizona to adopt stronger mitigation measures, with a recommendation to “ensure masks at all times in public.”
+A recent White House report urged Arizona to adopt stronger mitigation measures, with a recommendation to “ensure masks at all times in public.”

 The calls for a statewide mask mandate are not new—they began during the summer when Arizona saw its peak in COVID cases.

 Ducey didn’t give cities, towns, and counties the authority to require masks in their localities until June 17, long after community spread began ramping up in March.
 Shortly after, city councils began approving measures to make masks mandatory in public spaces.

 In July, a group of mayors sent a letter to Ducey saying a statewide order was necessary.
 The signatories were Gallego, Coral Evans of Flagstaff, Corey Woods of Tempe, Anna Tovar of Tolleson, and Regina Romero of Tucson.

 Ducey has also signaled that he doesn’t plan to shut down businesses again.
 “Arizona’s economy is open, Arizona’s educational institutions are open, Arizona’s tourism institutions are open,” he said at a press conference last month.
 “The expectation is that they are going to remain open.”

 The governor ended the state’s stay-at-home order, which began March 31, in early May—a time some experts said was too soon.
 The number of cases in the state is now mirroring early summer, before Arizona peaked at a daily case count of over 5,000 in late June and was considered the No. 1 global hotspot for the virus.